r-hub/blog/content/post/2020-02-04-code-generation/index.Rmd

 * A further example is [`redux` by Rich FitzJohn](https://github.com/richfitz/redux/blob/master/extra/generate.R) where code is generated based on [Redis docs](https://github.com/antirez/redis-doc).
 [Tweet](https://twitter.com/rgfitzjohn/status/1199467409301749762).

-* Last example for this post, `xaringanthemer` by Garrick Aden-Buie [generates functions](https://github.com/gadenbuie/xaringanthemer/blob/master/inst/scripts/generate_theme_functions.R) based [on a `tibble`](https://github.com/gadenbuie/xaringanthemer/blob/master/R/theme_settings.R) containing "Function arguments, doc strings and theme-specific defaults " that's also used to generate [a docs page](https://pkg.garrickadenbuie.com/xaringanthemer/articles/template-variables.html).
+* `xaringanthemer` by Garrick Aden-Buie [generates functions](https://github.com/gadenbuie/xaringanthemer/blob/master/inst/scripts/generate_theme_functions.R) based [on a `tibble`](https://github.com/gadenbuie/xaringanthemer/blob/master/R/theme_settings.R) containing "Function arguments, doc strings and theme-specific defaults " that's also used to generate [a docs page](https://pkg.garrickadenbuie.com/xaringanthemer/articles/template-variables.html).
 [Tweet](https://twitter.com/grrrck/status/1199483617770115073).

 #### Code generator in a dedicated package

 All the examples from the previous subsections had some sort of build scripts living in their package repo.
 There's no convention on what to call them and where to store them.
-Now, R developers like their code packaged in package form, and Alicia Schep actually stores a package in the `build/` folder of `vlbuildr`, [`vlmetabuildr`](https://github.com/vegawidget/vlbuildr/tree/master/build/vlmetabuildr), that creates `vlbuildr` anew from the Vegalite schema!
+Now, R developers like their code packaged in package form.
+Alicia Schep actually stores a package in the `build/` folder of `vlbuildr`, [`vlmetabuildr`](https://github.com/vegawidget/vlbuildr/tree/master/build/vlmetabuildr), that creates `vlbuildr` anew from the Vegalite schema!
 That's meta indeed!
 Fret not, the `build/` folder also holds a [script called `build.R`](https://github.com/vegawidget/vlbuildr/blob/master/build/build.R) that unleashes the auto-magic.
 _Let us mention [Alicia's rstudio::conf talk again](https://github.com/vegawidget/vlbuildr#vlbuildr)._